System Tables

 Example Query

-Consider the following example table city
+Consider the following example table employees

 :